This manual is for Tarlz (version 0.26, 7 December 2024).

 dirNote that a process can only have one current working directory (CWD).

-Therefore multi-threading can't be used to create or decode an archive if a
+Therefore multi-threading can't be used to create or decode an archive if an

-(All file names are made relative when decoding).
+(All file names are made relative by removing leading slashes when decoding).

 -f